resource-watch/slate/source/index.html.md

 # Introduction

-Welcome to the Resource Watch API Documentation
+Welcome to the Resource Watch API Documentation.